Emmanuel-Osabuehien/AppliedProjectMinorDissertation/README.md

     - Write First Half Of 'Technology Review' Section Of Dissertation
     - Test Code

+- **Sprint 7 (24th January 2022 - 7th February 2022)**:
+    - Add CSS Styling To All Web Pages
+    - Brainstorm New Features To Add To Application
+    - Finish Second Half Of 'Technology Review' Section Of Dissertation
+    - Test Code

 ## Conclusion<a name = "conclusion"></a>

 - I have created a meal planning application.